JSTOR-Labs/plant-humanities/watermelon/README.md

 	attribution="Wikimedia Commons">
 {#paragraph11}

-Stories of stolen watermelons similarly contributed to establishing the perception of Black criminality following the 13th Amendment.
-The irresistible lure of the watermelon suggested that it did “more to tempt the colored race to steal than all other fruit combined," with countless anecdotes supposedly citing the words of African-Americans claiming that stolen watermelons tasted better than bought.[^ref16] The narrative of African-American watermelon-stealing was so entrenched that in Tennessee, the state bill that criminalized trespass in 1870 was commonly known as the ‘watermelon bill’, serving to disenfranchise convicted trespassers.
-The popularity of such cultural tropes became important tools in exclusionary racial politics well into the twentieth century and [are still pervasive today](https://www.vox.com/first-person/2019/8/29/20836933/watermelon-racist-history-black-people).[^ref17]
+Stories of watermelon theft contributed to the perception of Black criminality following the enactment of the thirteenth amendment, which abolished slavery.
+The seemingly irresistible lure of the watermelon suggested that it did “more to tempt the colored race to steal than all other fruit combined,” with countless anecdotes supposedly citing the words of African Americans who claimed that stolen watermelons tasted better than those bought.[^ref17] The narrative of African American watermelon-stealing was so entrenched that the Tennessee state bill that criminalized such trespasses in 1870 was commonly known as the “watermelon bill.”
+These cultural tropes continued to shape the exclusionary racial politics in the United States well into the twentieth century and [are still pervasive today](https://www.vox.com/first-person/2019/8/29/20836933/watermelon-racist-history-black-people).[^ref18]
 <param ve-storiiies
 	id="0d1fv">
 {#paragraph12}

-### “Cholera bombshells”
+### “Cholera Bombshells”

-The racist belief in the unhealthy habits of African-Americans also featured in nineteenth-century associations between watermelons and disease.
-The common belief that eating too much watermelon, especially when overripe, could lead to cholera led some cities to ban the fruit’s sale during epidemics, watermelons referred to as “cholera bombshells.”[^ref18] Whilst it is unclear whether such direct lines of causality between watermelons and cholera were accurate, contemporary evidence has shown that raw fruits and vegetables can be a frequent source of cholera infection, especially if fields are fertilized with uncomposted manure, or irrigated with contaminated water.
-The significance of watermelons specifically, rather than other types of fruit, in terms of cholera infections was almost certainly exaggerated to serve popular narratives in America at the time, but the association was also present in other parts of the world.
+The racist notion that watermelon consumption revealed unhealthy habits of African Americans was not an isolated phenomenon: it was paralleled by nineteenth-century associations between watermelon and disease.
+There was a common belief that eating too much watermelon, especially when overripe, could lead to cholera, which led some cities in the United States to ban the fruit’s sale during epidemics, with watermelons being referred to as “cholera bombshells.”[^ref19] While it is unclear whether these direct causal connections between watermelons and disease were accurate, contemporary evidence has shown that raw fruits and vegetables can be a frequent source of cholera infection, especially if fields where they grew had been fertilized with uncomposted manure or irrigated with contaminated water.
+While the role of watermelons as opposed to other types of fruit in transmitting cholera in the United States was almost certainly exaggerated to serve racial narratives, similar associations were common in other parts of the world.
 <param ve-image
 	title="Cholera Intelligence"
 	url="054de03b-d835-43ba-a445-3f0e1024551e.jpeg"